ionic-enterprise/tutorials/docs/portals/training/web/04-capacitor-plugin.md

 title: Implementing a Capacitor Plugin
 sidebar_label: Implementing a Plugin
 sidebar_position: 4
+pagination_next: null
 ---

 import Admonition from '@theme/Admonition';

-Portals projects can use <a href="https://ionic.io/docs/portals/for-ios/how-to/using-a-capacitor-plugin" target="_blank">Capacitor plugins</a> to communicate between web and native code.
-The Capacitor Plugin API provides a structured, object-oriented approach to communicating between web and native suitable for larger and more complex use-cases.

-Writing a Capacitor plugin is the recommended way to expose complex native functionality to web applications presented through a Portal, such as scanning a barcode or integrating with a 3rd party native SDK.

-## Overview

-This tutorial will teach you:

-- How to use the Capacitor Plugin API to author an analytics plugin.
-- How to implement platform-specific code to log analytics when running the Portal's web application in isolation.
+<a href="https://ionic.io/docs/portals/choosing-a-communication#capacitor-plugins" target="_blank">Capacitor plugins</a> provide a practical approach to structured communication through a Portal.
+The <a href="https://capacitorjs.com/" target="_blank">Capacitor bridge</a> is used under the hood in Portals, allowing any Capacitor plugin to be used.

+In this step, you will author a Capacitor plugin to log analytics.

 <Admonition type="note">
-As you work through the tutorial, ensure that you are [running the _Expenses_ web application](./overview#running-the-expenses-web-application) to observe any code changes in real-time.
+Ensure you are [serving the Expenses web app using the Portals CLI](./getting-started) before proceeding.
 </Admonition>

-## Anatomy of a Capacitor Plugin

-Each Capacitor plugin contains a set of functionalities written in the native language of the platform (e.g., Swift for iOS, Java/Kotlin for Android, Typescript for web).
-A shared Typescript interface defines the contract between the web application and platform implementations.

-Both pub/sub and Capacitor plugins allow programmatic communication between web and native code, with key differences:

-- Capacitor plugins focus on bridging the gap between web and native functionality, whereas Portals' pub/sub messaging system focuses on coordination between a Portal's web application and the host native application.
-- Calls made to a Capacitor plugin must be made from web code.
-The request is directed to the appropriate implementation, its code performs the functionality, and a result is returned to the web code.
-Pub/sub messages can be published from native code and subscribers can reside in web code.
-- Capacitor plugins treat the web as a platform, allowing plugin developers to write platform-specific implementations that run in the web without writing any conditional code.
+## Exploring the problem

+Business sponsors of the Expenses web app would like to introduce analytics, with the following requirements:

+1. The ability to log navigation to a new screen shall exist.
+2. The ability to log specific actions taken in the app shall exist.
+3. Every analytic entry shall track the platform the log occurred on.
+4. Analytics shall be logged when the web app is accessed through mobile or on the web.

+Based on the requirements, the same actions must be available whether the Expenses web app is presented through a Portal or accessed on a web browser, but the implementation of the actions differ based on platform.

+Authoring a Capacitor plugin is ideal in this case.
+The functionality of a Capacitor plugin is specified by a TypeScript API.
+Android, iOS, and web developers create platform-specific implementations that adhere to the defined API.
+During runtime, a Capacitor plugin dynamically directs calls to the appropriate implementation.

 <Admonition type="info">
-Detailed information about Capacitor plugins and the Capacitor Plugin API can be found <a href="https://capacitorjs.com/docs/plugins" target="_blank">here</a>.
+Capacitor plugins perform platform-detection under the hood, making them a good abstraction for processes that require different implementations on different platforms.
 </Admonition>

-In the following sections, we will define the plugin's interface and write the web implementation.

-## Defining the Plugin API
+## Defining the API contract

-The Jobsync app leverages an analytics service that micro frontends can tap into.
-The business requirements for logging analytics are as follows:

-1. There should be the ability to log when a user navigates to a new screen.
-2. There should be the ability to log specified actions taken in the app.
-3. Every analytic entry should track the platform the log occurred on.

-Based on these requirements, the Jobsync team put together this API contract:
+Based on the requirements above, the following interface is reasonable for the analytics plugin:

 ```typescript
 interface AnalyticsPlugin {